jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 So the following is my learning from setting all this up.

-1. Docker now has sufor Apple Silicon 🤩
+1. Docker now has support for Apple Silicon 🤩

 2. Use docker compose
 I quickly realised that for a setup like this, I will have to use `docker compose`.
 If you are new to docker or docker compose, let me quickly clarify this.